simatic-ax/plcopen-snippets/README.md

 "fc" : [" 1_simple | 2_simple | 3_simple | 4_adv "]
 ```
 Differences: <br>
-- the *"1_simple"* variant is the most basic frame of the block with no specialty
+- the *"1_simple"* variant is the most basic frame of the block with no speciality
 - the *"2_simple"* variant adds a simple frame to handle subfunction-block-status info
 - the *"3_simple"* variant additional have a subfunction block-status info
 - the *"4_adv"* variant have an additional diagnostic-structure handling holding on to the block last error info